Important EFSC Course Withdrawal Information

 - Will result in your required repayment of course fees paid by a Bright Futures scholarship

-- Talk with your professor to discuss your progress in the course.
+- Talking with your professor to discuss your progress in the course.

-- See a Student Advisor to discuss how a withdrawal will affect your career and education plans.
+- Visiting a Student Advisor to discuss how a withdrawal will affect your career and education plans.

-- Contact your campus Financial Aid office to review the status of your financial aid.
+- Contact your campus Financial Aid office or Milirary & Veterans Service Center to review the status of your financial aid.

 Administrative Withdrawal or Withdrawal for Non-Attendance

-You may be administratively withdrawn without your permission for non-compliance with Florida statutes and rules or EFSC policies and procedures related to student behavior and conduct.
+Additionally, a student may be administratively withdrawn without permission for non-compliance with Florida statutes and rules or EFSC policies and procedures related to student behavior and conduct.
 If you are administratively withdrawn from a course, you will receive a final grade of ‘W’.

-I have read the above information and will continue the course withdrawal process using the proper form link below (note separate form for dual enrolled students).
+If you have read the above information and will continue the course withdrawal process, click one of the links below.